zimistan/vue3-directives/README.md

-# vue3-directions
+# vue3-directives
-this is vue3-directions package
+This is a directive library for Vue 3